 The best restaurant in Saransk to try Mordvian cuisine is surely Mordovskoe Podvorye.

-My personal choice of favorite restaurant in town both for the service and for the best pelminis I’ve eaten in Russia to this day (I’m not even exaggerating) is the “Otmennaya Pelmennaya”.
-On Google Maps it is indicated as permanently closed at the time of this writing but check it out because some places aren’t up to date on Google in Russia.
+My personal choice of favorite restaurant in town both for the service and for the best pelminis I’ve eaten in Russia to this day (I’m not even exaggerating) is the “Otmennaya Pelmennaya“.
+On Yandex Maps it’s showned as permanently closed but check it out, hopefully not.

 Where to sleep

-Because of the 2018 World Cup, Saransk has now dozens of hotels and hostels, it’s very easy to find where to sleep in the capital , there is accomodation for every budget.
+Because of the 2018 World Cup, Saransk has now dozens of hotels and hostels, it’s very easy to find where to sleep in the capital, there is accomodation for every budget.
 Beware of so-called “hostels” though, there are often dormitories for male workers.
-Cleanliness isn’t great and as a solo female you will feel most uncomfortable (been there).
+Cleanliness isn’t great and as a solo female you will feel most uncomfortable (been there, I didn’t stay).

-In the rest of Mordovia, like everywhere in Russia, there are hotels and or guesthouses that can be found directly on Ostrovok.ru, the best alternative to Booking.com.
+In the rest of Mordovia, like everywhere in Russia, there are hotels and or guesthouses that can be found directly on Zenhotels, the best alternative to Booking.com.

 Because my last minute booking & off-season travels, I went to the Olympia hotel, very good value for money and the receptionist was lovely, so I definitely recommend the place.